junyoung-sim/portfolio/README.md

 ## Objective

-Given N independent particles that follow a random walk (i.e, asset price series), train a DDPG agent that maximizes the logarithmic sum of the position of all N particles (i.e., portfolio value).
+Given N independently moving price series following geometric Brownian Motion with equivalent parameters, train a DDPG agent that maximizes the logarithmic portfolio value.

 This is an approximately 5-year long culmination of multiple quantitative trading algorithm projects listed below: